 If coming from Baguio or Manila head to Rosario La Union and then take the San Fernando road heading North West out of the town.

 Here is a map showing the junction.
-Once you turn left – keep going till the road forks – take the LEFT fork and continue to the end of the road and just as you pass UNDER the large power lines we are at the top of that hill on the right – if you get lost just ask anyone there – they know the Happy House.
+Once you turn left – keep going till the road forks – take the LEFT fork (as in go straight ahead) and continue to the end of the road.
+You will pass the local primary school and go up a steep hill.
+Then after the hill you pass UNDER large national power lines.
+We are at the top of that hill on the right – if you get lost just ask anyone there – they know the Happy House.

 Do you have a google map reference for the exact farm location?

 Yes here is the location – just type it into the search box for Google Maps :